 Trails (out of town)

-Just a few miles out of town lie trails on the West Fork of Rock Creek like the Willow Creek Trail, Nichols Creek Trail, Palisades Trail, and Silver Run Trail System; Main Creek of Rock Creek like Glacier Lake and Parkside; or other Beartooth hikes like Mount Maurice, Lake Fork, Face of the Mountain, or Meteetsee Trails.
-For more information on these trails, visit BRTA’s website or the Custer Gallatin Forest Service website.
+Just a few miles out of town lie trails on the West Fork of Rock Creek like the Willow Creek Trail, Nichols Creek Trail, Palisades Trail, and Silver Run Trail System; Main Fork of Rock Creek like Glacier Lake and Parkside; or other Beartooth hikes like Mount Maurice, Lake Fork, Face of the Mountain, or Meeteetse Trails.
+For more information on these trails, visit BRTA’s website or the Custer-Gallatin Forest Service website.

 Red Lodge Nordic Center, Red Lodge Mountain and Silver Run Cross Country Ski Forest Service trails offer countless winter recreational opportunities.
 At Lions Park, the Red Lodge Ice Rink is managed by a group of volunteers.

 Rock Creek flowing through Red Lodge offers opportunities to fish and paddle.
-Annually the Beartooth Paddler’s Society puts on the Box Car Slalom race.
 The town offers various access points for fishermen, be sure to review fishing regulation and license information on the Montana Fish Wildlife Parks Website.

 Golfing, Disc-Golf (Coal Miners Park), Volleyball (Lions Park), Tennis (Field School Park), Baseball (Coal Miners Park), Basketball (Lions Park), Horse-shoes (Lions Park), Biking (Pedal United is the local biking association group).

-The town of Red Lodge is home to various annual races like the Nitty Gritty Road Race, Grizzly Peak Bike Race, Red Lodge Fun Run for Charities, Cycle Greater Yellowstone, Beartooth Rally, Climb to Conquer Cancer, Cruisin Red Lodge, and more!
+The town of Red Lodge and the surrounding area are home to various annual races like the Nitty Gritty Off-Road Race, Beartooth Run, Grizzly Peak Turn, Pedal & Burn, Red Lodge Fun Run for Charities, Cycle Greater Yellowstone, Beartooth Rally, Cruisen Red Lodge, and more!